benjaminkalk/docker-magento/README.md

 ### Data Solutions Install Instructions

+#### Host Prerequisites

+Although this is a docker solution, your host machine will need the following:

+- Docker Desktop
+- PHP version 8.1
+- Composer version 2
+- Composer keys with access to Adobe Commerce (Magento 2 EE/B2B) on repo.magento.com or connect20-qa01.magedevteam.com
+  - During the install, you may be prompted to enter these keys.
+They can be found on your [Marketplace Account](https://marketplace.magento.com/customer/accessKeys/)
+- Github Access to the [magento-commerce](https://github.com/magento-commerce) organization

 #### Templated Install

 Before running, make sure you do not have any server running on ports 80, 443, 3306 or 9000.